wgmilleriii/music-education-materials/README.md

 ## License

 These materials are copyrighted by Dr. Willis Glen "Chip" Miller, III.
 For usage permissions outside of personal educational use, please contact directly.
+## Key Questions
+1.
+2. How many students are currently using these materials?
+3. What is the most downloaded resource?
+4. How many new worksheets or exercises have been added this month?
+5. What is the average improvement rate for students using these materials?
+6. How many teachers have incorporated these materials into their curriculum?
+7. What is the completion rate for the online learning modules?
+8. How many positive reviews have the materials received?
+9. What percentage of users are accessing the materials on mobile devices?
+10. How many languages have the materials been translated into?